Our Partners

 Peace Library System (PLS)

-In 1986, 21 municipalities formed a partnership that created Peace Library System.
-They believed access to library services should be equal and universal; they wanted to ensure the patrons in small, rural libraries have the same high-quality library service enjoyed in larger, urban centres.
+In 1986, 21 municipalities formed a partnership that created the Peace Library System.
+They believed access to library services should be equal and universal; they wanted to ensure that the patrons in small, rural libraries enjoyed the same high-quality library service in larger, urban centres.

 The High Level Municipal Library is a member of the Peace Library System and benefits from its shared resources.